 There is a national system for delivery of care in mental health services called the Care Programme Approach (CPA).
-If this applies to you, you will have a CPA care co-ordinator who will be responsible for overseeing your care.
+If this applies to you, you will have a CPA care coordinator who will be responsible for overseeing your care.
 If you would like to know more about CPA, we can give you a leaflet.

-Nursing staff have a change of shift three times a day - early morning, lunchtime and late evening.
-At these times, nurses have a handover meeting to ensure that we share information about the care and needs of each patient on the ward.
+Nursing staff have a change of shift several times a day, this is when nurses have a handover meeting to ensure that we share information about the care and needs of each patient on the ward.